 Balancing a Balance Sheet

-When creating a balance sheet for your business it’s important to understand that, as the name suggests, your balance sheet must always be balanced.
-A balance sheet is divided into two sections, with one side representing your business’s assets and the other showing its liabilities and shareholders equity.
+Naturally, your balance sheet must always be balanced.
+A balance sheet is divided into two sections.
+One side represents your business’s assets and the other shows its liabilities and owner’s equity.

 The total value of your assets must be equal to the combined value of your liabilities and equity.
 When that’s the case, your document is said to be in balance.
 This idea is represented by the foundational formula of balance sheets: